-- The graduate student will recognize how history, culture, diversity, philosophies of education, and research impact teaching and learning to formulate a personal, Christian philosophy of education. - The graduate student will create developmentally appropriate, engaging units to teach content to diverse students based on the Arizona State Standards and/or university curriculum. - The graduate student will use data to evaluate the effectiveness of instruction based on student growth. - The graduate student will demonstrate professional development including selfassessment and goal setting to continue lifelong learning. - The graduate student will model professional and effective written and verbal communication, including the ability to collaborate effectively with professional colleagues, parents, students, and community leaders.
+- The graduate student will recognize how history, culture, diversity, philosophies of education, and research impact teaching and learning to formulate a personal, Christian philosophy of education. - The graduate student will create a developmentally appropriate plan to meet the needs of diverse students based on Arizona State Standards and/or university curriculum. - The graduate student will use data to evaluate the effectiveness of instruction based on student growth. - The graduate student will demonstrate professional development including selfassessment and goal setting to continue lifelong learning. - The graduate student will model professional and effective written and verbal communication, including the ability to collaborate effectively with professional colleagues, parents, students, and community leaders.